BarthPaleologue/Blog/content/posts/HXPBD/index.md

 the flat cloth better as well because the ray from the center of mass to the particle would actually be completely wrong as well in the case of a flat piece of clothing.

+Finally we can get clean, 2-way collisions between dynamic soft bodies!

+{{< video src="collisions" >}}

 ## Surface friction

 Now that the collision finally works, I want to fix the cringe sliding effect that the mesh tend to have while sitting on the ground.
 Objects in real life have surface friction that prevent this.

-//TODO: add a video of the sliding effect
+Here is an example of cube sliding like they were on ice:

+{{< video src="sliding" >}}

 My solution for that is a bit hacky in my opinion but it works.
 Basically at the end of a simulation sub-step, I check every particles of every object and check if there is a collision constraint that utilizes it.